Top

 Call For a FREE, Confidential Consultation: (916) 520-6639

-Kershaw Talley Barlow is actively monitoring the pending Supreme Court tariff decision and investigating potential tariff refund lawsuits that may expand depending on the outcome.
-If your company paid tariff-related increases and believes refunds were later retained without credit, call (916) 520-6639 or contact us online for a free, confidential evaluation.
+Kershaw Talley Barlow is monitoring post-ruling developments and evaluating potential tariff refund and pass-through overcharge claims following the U.S. Supreme Court’s decision striking down the tariffs.
+If your company paid tariff-related price increases and believes refunds may have been retained without credit, call (916) 520-6639 or contact us online for a free, confidential evaluation.

 Real Clients Real Experiences